darul75/personal-blog/posts/2015/2015-09-08_functional-programming-with-javascript.md

-Here we will cover some basics you might apply in order to make a more readable and robust Javascript code.
+This article to cover some basics you might apply in order to make a robust, readable Javascript code.

 Solution is to apply some functional programming recipes.

-I write this article after having read some good explanation about why functional programming is extremely effective.

-You work in a team, you work with 1,2,3 developpers in your team, but what if we are 50, 100 more, code starts to be very dense, not clear, a lot of line of codes...we need to clarify it -> think functional.
+Depending on your project , you can work with 1,2,3 developers on your team , but if we are 50, 100 again, the code begins to be very dense, unclear , many line codes ... we we need to clarify -> functional thinking

 ## Intro